cloudnative-pg/cloudnative-pg/docs/src/benchmarking.md

 ### fio

 The kubectl CNPG plugin command `fio` executes a fio job with default values and read operations.
-The command also accepts a `--dry-run` flag, this will output the fio manifest without applying it.
+Through the `--dry-run` flag you can generate the manifest of the job for later modification/execution.

 !!!
 Note
     The kubectl plugin command `fio` will create a deployment with predefined fio job values using a ConfigMap.
 If you want to provide custom job values, we recommend generating a manifest using the `--dry-run` flag and providing your custom job values in the generated ConfigMap.

-Example usage:
+Example of default usage:

-default
 ```shell
 kubectl cnpg fio <fio-name>
 ```
-with values
+Example with custom values:

 ```shell
 kubectl cnpg fio <fio-name> \
   -n <namespace>  \